Liu Xia Finally Released From China’s Grips After 8 Years Of House Arrest, Thanks To Germany

 Thankfully, Chancellor Angela Merkel from Germany decided to vocalize her opposition to Liu’s captivity.
 Merkel visited Beijing in May, and explicitly raised the controversy surrounding Liu Xia, reported Quartz.
 And around the time that Liu was released, Chinese Premier Li Keqiang was visiting Germany.

-Liu has reportedly been allowed to leave for medical reasons, and was on a plane headed to Germany, according to the New York Times.
+Liu has reportedly been allowed to leave for medical reasons and was on a plane headed to Germany, according to the New York Times.
 There, her supporters hope she can find the medical treatment she needs.
 Liu’s brother, Liu Hiu, confirmed that Xia had left China, saying that she was going to Europe “to start her new life.”
 He also said that “from now on, her life is peaceful and happy,” detailed NPR.

 Love this photo.
 It’s so good to be free.
 Liu Xia, the widow of Chinese Nobel dissident Liu Xiaobo, is all smiles as she arrives at Helsinki International Airport in Finland on Tuesday.
 Photo: AFP pic.twitter.com/BA6XNWMFnc